ftlabs/fruitmachine/docs/view-templates.md

 });
 ```

-If the object passed has a render function (somewhat templating convention), then that will be used.
+**Note:** If the object passed has a render function (somewhat templating convention), then that will be used.